Daniel McGirt: Loyalist raider

 Daniel McGirt was attached to Brig.
-Gen. Augustine Prévost's army on its devastating raid of 1779 through lower Carolina in which plantations were laid waste and robbed of all their valuables— live stock, silver plate, provisions, and enslaved blacks.
+Gen. Augustine Prevost's army on its devastating raid of 1779 through lower Carolina in which plantations were laid waste and robbed of all their valuables— live stock, silver plate, provisions, and enslaved blacks.

 Commenting on this, the Gazette of July 7, 1779, says that with Prevost was:

 " ... a large body of the most infamous banditti and horse thieves that perhaps ever were collected together anywhere, under the direction of McGirt (dignified with the title of colonel), a corps of Indians, with Negro and white savages disguised like them, and about 1,500 of the most savage disaffected poor people, seduced from the back settlements of this State and North Carolina."

 Again, on July 28, 1779, the same journal remarks:

 "A report prevailed that Brig.- Gen. Prevost was ordered to New York under an arrest for not having done more mischief in this State than he did.
 But, if it be true that he was in copartnership to share all plunder, whether in plate, horses, or Negroes, with the famous McGirt (as was confidently affirmed by most of the British officers while they were in this neighborhood), the general will have no cause to regret even a dismissal from their service, for McGirt himself has declared that his own share of what he has stolen amounting to his weight in gold, he is now satisfied and will immediately quit his thieving and settle in West Florida."

 One of Daniel McGirt's alleged acts of daring was commonly believed to have given a name to a locality in his home province.
 It was said that with a companion he once ventured to make a secret reconnaissance in the swamps on the western side of the Wateree River.
 Some patriots of the area, learning of his presence, determined to entrap him.
 Suspecting that he would wish to cross a creek with very high banks, on the Bettyneck plantation ten miles below Camden, they removed the only bridge at that point and concealed themselves on either side of the way.
 McGirt and his comrade rode blindly into the ambuscade, but, putting spurs to their horses, passed unscathed by the musketry fire until they reached the chasm.
 Retreat was impossible, so both urged their horses to the leap, the distance from bank to bank being about twenty feet.
 McGirt passed safely over, but his attendant perished in the attempt.
 The stream has since been known as “Jumping Gully.”
 Despite this tradition, a plat of James McGirt's lands in the Fork of the Wateree, made May 4, 1756, shows that this stream was, even at that early date, already known as “Jumping Gully.”
 After the war, McGirt took his band of brigands to Florida, where they seem to have maintained themselves for a while by their wits and skillful use of their weapons.